by Saj Razvi, Director of Education at Psychedelic Somatic Institute

 In this condition where your entire system is less burdened and more trusting, this is when you will find material that previously had to be locked away in dissociation will begin to be felt.
 It may be weeks or months later but at some point, this material will begin to emerge.
 It is not a sign that your previous psychedelic sessions failed.
 Quite the opposite, it is a sign of how trusting, resourced and safe you are that these previously hidden memories are knocking at your door.
 It is a sign of your innate health that your system wants to keep excavating and processing until you are actually done.

 In part 2 of this article, we’ll talk about how dissociation interacts with psilocybin (psychedelic mushrooms) assisted therapy.
 We reference our experience in our Amsterdam program as well as interviews with clinicians who are part of the Psychedelic Society of the Netherlands who regularly use psilocybin in their therapy practice.

-Saj Razvi is the Director of Education at Innate Path, a psychedelic psychotherapy training, research and therapy organization that provides clinical services.
+Saj Razvi is the Director of Education at Psychedelic Somatic Institute, a psychedelic psychotherapy training organization.
 He was also a clinical researcher for the MAPS Phase 2 study of MDMA-assisted psychotherapy for treatment resistant PTSD.